BrutalCoding/shady.ai/README.md

 ## Disclaimer

 This project is not affiliated with Facebook, OpenAI or any other company.
 This is a personal project made by me.
 ShadyAI, myself, and anyone else involved in this project are not responsible for any damages caused by the use of this app.
+Use at your own risk.

 ## License